MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 ## Startup code prog/lib/crt0.s
+Upon reset, the processor starts executing code at the label "init" defined in prog/lib/vectors.s.
+This startup code is placed in a separate file prog/lib/crt0.s, and is respondible for preparing the C runtime environment.

 Line 3 exposes the symbols init and \_exit.
 The former is referenced in the file prog/vectors.s.
 The latter symbol is currently not used.
 Line 5 imports the symbol \_main, which is the C runtime program entry point.